-An expert explains why hitting is never the answer
+An expert explains why hitting isn't the answer

 Is it OK to discipline children by spanking them?
-According to a 2014 Reuters/Ipsos poll, many people believe it is.
+According to a recent Reuters/Ipsos poll, many people believe it is.

 Roughly 68 percent of those polled said spanking is an acceptable form of punishment at home — as long as it's with a hand and not implements such as paddles, belts or switches.